jg8481/robotframework-scala-remote-library/README.md

 mvn package
 ```

-3) Go into `target` then run the following to start the server.
+3) Go into `target` then run one of the following commands to start the server.

 ```
 java -jar scala-remote-library-server-1.0.jar

+#or...

+scala scala-remote-library-server-1.0.jar
 ```

 4) Go into `tests` then run the following.